dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 and it's called:
 GridStat_fcstFV3_obsGOES_BrightnessTempDmap.conf

-Go ahead and open this file.
+So we will go ahead and open this file.

 .. code-block:: ini